LLNL/RAJAPerf/README.md

 class 'KernelBase' constructor.
-The body of the constructor must also call base class methods to set the default size for the iteration space of the kernel (e.g., typically the number of loop iterations, but can be kernel-dependent) and the number of times to sample (i.e., execute) the kernel with each pass through the suite to generate adequate timing information.
+The body of the constructor must also call base class methods to set the default size for the iteration space of the kernel (e.g., typically the number of loop iterations, but can be kernel-dependent) and the number of times to repeat (i.e., execute) the kernel with each pass through the suite to generate adequate timing information.
-These values will be modified based on input parameters to define the actual size and number of samples applied when the suite is run.
+These values will be modified based on input parameters to define the actual size and number of reps applied when the suite is run.
 Here is how this typically looks:

 ```cpp